ropensci/roweb3/content/blog/2022-10-21-r-universe-stars-1-en/index.md

 ## A work for the community

-Los públicos que reciben el trabajo que se desarrolla en el área de turismo son múltiples.
+The audiences that receive the work developed in the office are multiple.

-{{< figure src = "sinta.png" class = "pull-left" width = "380" alt = "Pagina de inicio del sistema SINTA con accesos a sus conjuntos de datos abiertos" >}}
+{{< figure src = "sinta.png" class = "pull-left" width = "380" alt = "SINTA system home page with access to its open datasets." >}}

-Hoy cuentan con un sitio llamado [SINTA (Sistema de Información Turístico de la Argentina)](https://www.yvera.tur.ar/sinta/) donde presentan de manera ordenada las _“distintas maneras de entrarle a la información”_.
-Juan Pablo explica que _“el trabajo fue ir desarrollando herramientas, y en esto R tiene mucho que ver, para poder acercarle la información a distintos públicos”_.
+Today they have a site called [SINTA (Sistema de Información Turístico de la Argentina)](https://www.yvera.tur.ar/sinta/) where they present in an orderly fashion the _"different ways of accessing information"_.
+Juan Pablo explains that _"the work was to develop tools.
+R has much to do with this, bringing the information closer to different audiences"_.

-Esos públicos incluyen el académico (personas que investigan y enseñan), las distintas oficinas de diferentes niveles de estado que necesitan de esos datos, la dirección para la que trabajan que utiliza la información para la toma de decisiones y el establecimiento de políticas públicas y también para todas las personas que quieran interactuar con la información que se encuentra en el portal de datos abiertos.
+Those audiences include academics (people who research and teach) and government.
+So, for example, different offices at different levels of the State need the data, and the office they work for that uses the information for decision-making and public policy setting.
+Also, all the people that want to interact with the information in the open data portal.

 </br>

-## La experiencia R-universe
+## The R-universe experience

 El concepto de comunidad tiene mucha relación con las redes sociales y de comunicación y fue precisamente Twitter la que acercó por primera vez a Juan Pablo a [R-universe](https://r-universe.dev/search/) donde descubrió [el paso a paso sobre cómo construir su propio universo de R](https://ropensci.org/blog/2021/09/21/creando-tu-r-universe/).